 We here show the average generalized Corrado rank test across all category profiles with the same common filtering as before to avoid overfitting.
 The generalized Corrado test is cumulated from both sides of the event.

-We compare it to a standard T-test for return abnormality to show that the robust Corrado test clearly argues for an event happening and that Ravenpack analytics clearly flags a novel market moving event at the right time.
+The Corrado test clearly argues for an event happening and that Ravenpack analytics clearly flags a novel market moving event at the right time.

+Similar results are found at the group level.
+It exhibits the same patterns for returns, volatility and volume, but slightly less emphasized.
+As groups are more frequent, the signal tends to be less strong, with a lower expected cumulated abnormal return and surge in abnormal volatility.
+Using Ravenpack full taxonomy granularity up to the category is the best way to create the most profitable event driven strategies.
+Nevertheless trading at the group level can still be used for very frequent statistical arbitrage.
+We display the results for the group level in the appendix.

 4.3 Investigating our profiles

 4.3.2 Ranking profiles

 Ranking a profile is an arduous tasks.
 First the value of a profile is only to be asserted according to the trading strategy you want to apply in the aftermath of the event.
-We here devise three ranking metrics to ascertain the quality of a profile:
+We here devise three ranking metrics to ascertain the quality of a profile.
+Those metrics are chosen to fit to different type of strategies.